kry0sc0pic/svan_simple_control/README.md

 python3 src/svan_simple_control/examples/<script>.py
 ```

-## message definitions
+## Message definitions
 these are the following variables you can give as part of the `SvanCommand` message.
-You can view the source [here](https://github.com/kry0sc0pic/svan_simple_control_msgs)
+You can view the source [here](https://github.com/orionop/svan_simple_control_msgs)

 0. `command_type` (`uint8`) - what aspect you want to control